rupof/wavemixing_project/README.md

 In this context, we seek to understand the contributions of dipole-dipole interactions in the generation of biphotons.
 To this end, we propose an ab initio model, where dipole-dipole interactions arise naturally to describe FWM in cold atomic clouds.
 Our simulations are consistent with recent experimental results and show evidence of collective behavior.

-This repository contains all bash scripts used to send simulations in our local cluster and the whole python program that runs the simulations
+This repository contains all bash scripts used to send simulations in our local cluster and the whole python program that runs the simulations.
+During our research we consider two computing strategies to calculate the state of the system.
+The exact (using QuTiP) and the subspace (using scipy) approach.
+A short outline of the computer program is given below.

 ## Program structure
 (in construction)

 This repository is divided in three folders.

-- `-> bin` Contains the bash scripts to simulate systems and plot results
+- `-> bin` Contains the bash scripts to simulate systems and plot results.
-- `-> slurm_files` slurm scripts to use in HPC cluster
+- `-> slurm_files` slurm scripts to use in HPC cluster.
-- `-> src` complete python program.
+- `-> src` full python program.

-During our research we consider two computing approaches to calculate the state of the system.
-The exact (using QuTiP) and the subspace (using scipy) approach.
+The `-> src` folder can be understood of a part related exclusively to the physics and mathematics of the problem and a part related to computational file management and post-processing implementations.
+The physics part consists of:

+- `-> helper_functions` contain atomic `cloud` generation scripts, QuTiP quantum `operators`, and `interaction` preparators for coupled dipoles model (scalar and vector).
+- `-> correlation` cauchy schwarz and g⁽²⁾(τ) implementations for both subspace and exact approaches.
+- `-> hamiltonean_builder` builds Green's tensor and Hamiltonean for a set of initial conditions (N, kd and exc_radius or b0, Ω, Δ, ... ) or initial set of positions.
+- `-> single_and_double_excitations_subspace` implements the ODE of the subspace approach.

+The other part consists of:

+- `-> file_manager`
+- `-> post_processing`

+#### Exact implementation

+This way, we solve the open quantum system using QuTiP.
+Overall, for a given set of conditions, the computational procedure is the following:

+1. Calculate the complete Green's tensor (Matrix of matrices) using `hamiltonean_builder.GreensTensor_and_SRstate`, then compute the system Hamiltonean and Lindbladian collapsible operators `c_ops` using `hamiltonean_builder.system_spec_N`
+2. This is enough to calculate the steady-state of the system using `main.py`
+3. With a given steady-state we can calculate g⁽²⁾(τ) using `second_order_correlation.g2_l`

+#### Subspace implementation

+1.
+2.
+3.

+#### File managing

 ## Examples

+### Jupyter notebooks:

+### Using the terminal:

 #### Exact steady-state: